Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "From now on.
 Always," Quinn assured her quickly.

-They sealed it with a kiss, and the blonde grumbled irritably when Rachel pulled out of it.
-The brunette giggled, pulling her to her feet and leading her back to the living room.
+They sealed it with a kiss, and Quinn grumbled irritably when Rachel pulled out of it.
+Rachel giggled, pulling her to her feet and leading her back to the living room.

 "Don't worry; I'm merely relocating us to a more comfortable area.
 Now, why don't you tell me about your day?" she asked cautiously, easing onto the couch.